Koszul duality between $E_n$-algebras and coalgebras in a filtered category: Filtered stable category

-\begin{proposition} Let $\cat{A}$ be a filtered stable category with $\complete{\cat{A}}$ its completion.
-Then the full subcategory $\cat{A}_{\ge\infty}$ of $\cat{A}$ is a right localization complementary to the left localization $\complete{\cat{A}}$. \end{proposition} \begin{proof} It suffices to show that completion has a complementary right localization, since the right localization will then be identified with $\cat{A}_{\ge\infty}$ by Lemma \ref{lem:identifying-complement}.
-Existence of the complement follows from Proposition \ref{prop:complementary-localization} and Lemma \ref{lem:vanishing-completion} since the fibre of the completion map is $\lim_rX_{\ge r}$. \end{proof}

-\begin{corollary} Let $\cat{A}$ be a filtered stable category with $\complete{\cat{A}}$ its completion.
-Then a limit of complete objects is complete.
-In particular, a limit of bounded above objects is complete. \end{corollary} \begin{proof} This follows from Lemma \ref{lem:left-localization-is-closed-under-limits}. \end{proof}

 In practice, it may not be clear when $\tau$ preserves sequential limits, since limits in $\lim_r\cat{A}^{<r}$ is not always objectwise.
-The following condition will lead to the same conclusions on the completion, but involves only the sequential limits in $\cat{A}$. \begin{definition} Let $\cat{A}$ be a filtered stable category.
-Then we say that \kore{sequential limits are uniformly bounded} in $\cat{A}$ if there exists a finite integer $d$ such that for every integer $r$, and for every inverse sequence in the full subcategory $\cat{A}_{\ge r}$ of $\cat{A}$, the limit of the sequence taken in $\cat{A}$, belongs to $\cat{A}_{\ge r+d}$. \end{definition}
+The following condition will lead to the same conclusions on the completion, but involves only the sequential limits in $\cat{A}$. \begin{definition} Let $\cat{A}$ be a filtered stable category which is closed under the sequential limit.
+Then we say that \kore{sequential limits are uniformly bounded} in $\cat{A}$ if there exists an integer $d$ such that for every integer $r$, and for every inverse sequence in the full subcategory $\cat{A}_{\ge r}$ of $\cat{A}$, the limit of the sequence taken in $\cat{A}$, belongs to $\cat{A}_{\ge r+d}$.
+We refer to such $d$ as a \kore{uniform lower bound} for sequential limits in $\cat{A}$. \end{definition}

 \begin{remark} $\cat{A}$ is assumed to have finite limits and sequential limits, so it has countable products at least, and if sequential limits are uniformly bounded, then so are countable products in the similar sense.
 In the case where the filtration is given by a t-structure, if countable products in $\cat{A}$ are uniformly bounded below by $b$, then the familiar computation of a sequential limit in terms of countable products by Milnor shows that sequential limits will be bounded by $b-1$.